Roasted Strawberries; a perfect way to convert ordinary strawberries to a juicy, flavorful and delicious version.

-Have you ever tried roasting strawberries?
-A two ingredient recipe that is perfect as a topping for yogurt, granola or ice cream!
+A simple and quick recipe that is perfect as is or as a topping for yogurt, granola or ice cream!

 I always buy strawberries when I go to the Farmer's Market.
 I love how they can be used in many many ways.
 Sometimes I make milkshake using them, sometimes muffins and most often I devour them straight from the refrigerator!